hashicorp/vault/website/source/intro/vs/custom.html.markdown

 page_title: "Vault vs. Custom Solutions"
 sidebar_current: "vs-other-custom"
 description: |-
-  Most organizations start by manually managing infrastructure through simple scripts or web-based interfaces.
-As the infrastructure grows, any manual approach to management becomes both error-prone and tedious, and many organizations begin to home-roll tooling to help automate the mechanical processes involved.
+  Comparison between Vault and writing a custom solution.
 ---

 # Vault vs. Custom Solutions

-Most organizations start by manually managing infrastructure through simple scripts or web-based interfaces.
-As the infrastructure grows, any manual approach to management becomes both error-prone and tedious, and many organizations begin to home-roll tooling to help automate the mechanical processes involved.
+Many organizations resort to custom solutions for storing secrets, whether that be Dropbox, encrypted disk images, encrypted SQL columns, etc.

-These tools require time and resources to build and maintain.
+These systems require time and resources to build and maintain.
-As tools of necessity, they represent the minimum viable features needed by an organization, being built to handle only the immediate needs.
-As a result, they are often hard to extend and difficult to maintain.
-Because the tooling must be updated in lockstep with any new features or infrastructure, it becomes the limiting factor for how quickly the infrastructure can evolve.
+Storing secrets is also an incredibly important piece of infrastructure that must be done correctly.
+This increases the pressure to maintain the internal systems.

-Vault is designed to tackle these challenges.
-It provides a simple, unified syntax, allowing almost any resource to be managed without learning new tooling.
-By capturing all the resources required, the dependencies between them can be resolved automatically so that operators do not need to remember and reason about them.
-Removing the burden of building the tool allows operators to focus on their infrastructure and not the tooling.
+Vault is designed for secret storage.
+It provides a simple interface on top of a strong security model to meet your secret storage needs.

 Furthermore, Vault is an open source tool.
-In addition to HashiCorp, the community around Vault helps to extend its features, fix bugs and document new use cases.
-Vault helps solve a problem that exists in every organization and provides a standard that can be adopted to avoid reinventing the wheel between and within organizations.
+This means that the tool is as good as the entire community working together to improve it.
+This isn't just features and bug fixes, but finding potential security holes.
-Its open source nature ensures it will be around in the long term.
+Additionally, since it is an open source, your own security teams can review and contribute to Vault and verify it meets your standards for security.